 Recruitment Status: Open Until Filled

-Under the general supervision of the Assistant Director of Student Services at the Campus Service Center (CSC), the Campus Services Center Specialist provides customer service and a variety of complex administrative and technical support services to the customers of the Student Financials, and Student Affairs and Enrollment Services Divisions.
-The Campus Services Center Specialist is a front line position assisting a steady stream of customers, current/prospective students, staff, faculty, parents, and community members.
+Under the general supervision of the Assistant Director of Student Services at the Campus Service Center (CSC), the Campus Services Center Specialist provides customer service and coordinates a variety of administrative processes for the customers the customers of the Student Financials, and Student Affairs and Enrollment Services Divisions.
+The Campus Services Center Specialist is a front-line position assisting a steady stream of customers, current/prospective students, staff, faculty, parents, and community members.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to, the following:

 - Provides information and assists current/prospective students, student supporters, faculty and staff regarding student fees, payment information, and other services from Student Financials, Student Affairs and Enrollment Services, and the University in general.
 Interprets, applies and explains State and University policies and procedures to students, external agencies and the general public.
 Explains account issues to students, faculty and staff.
 Addresses and resolves a wide range of common and unique problems using reasoning and judgment.
 Develops practical, thorough and creative solutions requiring in-depth knowledge of the University and pertinent regulations, processes and structures.

 - Performs general cashiering duties including processing a high volume of tuition related transactions; ensures student registration eligibility and calculates fees and tuition.
 Receives payments and insures compliance with internal control procedures and reconciles accurately on a daily basis.
 Maintains files and records.